 - body hair loss and lower energy levels

 - emotional changes, such as:

 - tiredness and lack of motivation

 How are testosterone levels tested?

-The only way to check for low testosterone levels is by having a blood test.
+The only way to check for low testosterone levels is by having two blood tests.
 Testosterone levels vary over the day, so if you have a low level on one blood test, you should have a discussion with your doctor before deciding what next steps to take.

 Low testosterone treatment

-Testosterone therapy, either by tablet or injection, is used to treat low testosterone.
+Testosterone therapy, given by injections, gels, lotions, creams, patches or tablets, is used to treat low testosterone.
 It's unclear whether testosterone therapy has any benefit for older men who are otherwise healthy, and testosterone therapy may even be harmful in some situations.